harlessmark/totally-random/README.md

 ## Contributing

 Pull requests are welcome if they are related to practical random generation.
 For major changes, please open an issue first to discuss what you would like to change.
-Please check the `CONTRIBUTING.md` for more details.

 ---